openedx/edx-documentation/en_us/shared/video/prepare_video/set_up_host.rst

 * Learners' internet connections vary widely.
 We recommend that you make your videos available for both download and streaming.
 * The URL for your videos must end in .mp4, .mpeg, .webm, or .ogg.
-The video player cannot support videos that you upload on sites such as Vimeo.
+The video player cannot support videos that you upload on sites such as Vimeo, Dailymotion, or other sites that use their own player.

   .. note::
     To help make sure all standard browsers can play your video, we strongly